Hey Mr. D.J. (Zhané song): Music video

 A music video was produced to promote "Hey Mr. D.J.".
 It was directed by Peter Allen, and features Zhané performing the song at a club party with a D.J. playing the music for a dancing crowd.
 In between, the group is also seen performing the song in a park.
+The opening and ending of the video shows group members Renée Neufville and Jean Norris arriving or leaving the party.
+Rottin Razkals member Fam is also featured.
+DJ Enuff and Benzino makes cameo appearances.